slowernews/wisdom-tldr/README.md

 ===
 ###On listening

-RULE: Be humble and learn to listen carefully.
+Be humble and learn to listen carefully.

 > *'Listen to many, speak to a few.' -- William Shakespeare*